 - Your treatment records are subpoenaed by a court of law through a court order.

 - Medical providers are mandated to report certain health conditions that may affect public health and safety.

 If you find yourself struggling academically, physically or emotionally throughout the semester we encourage you to seek health and counseling services.
-If you need accommodations (extension on a test, excused assignments, etc.) we will help you work with the Office of Disability and your professors to provide appropriate accommodations.
+If you need accommodations (extension on a test, excused assignments, etc.) we will help you work with the Center for Disability Resources and your professors to provide appropriate accommodations.
 The SHWC does not provide letters of support directly to students or professors.

 The SHWC is not a note writing facility.
 If you miss class due to an urgent or emergent issue, the providers within the SHWC can email your professors to confirm that you were seen at the SHWC during your scheduled class time.
 The SHWC cannot affirm or attest that the presenting issue prohibited the student from missing any previous class or any major grading event.

 Fall only form* - only available from July 1st through January 26th